acaryca/init-nextjs/README.md

 - Copies the styles directory with globals.css containing Tailwind CSS imports and theme variables
 - Configures path aliases in `jsconfig.json`
 - Updates the Next.js layout with proper imports
+- Copies the app directory with necessary files
 - Manages and adds a custom favicon
 - Creates a minimal `next.config.mjs`
 - Updates page.js with a minimal component